Understanding Liquidations in Osito Protocol

 Liquidators are incentivized to monitor positions and perform liquidations when needed.
 The primary incentive is the potential value difference between:

-This market-based incentive system ensures that as soon as a position violates the security model constraints, economically rational actors will restore system solvency.
+This market-based incentive system ensures that as soon as a position exceeds its borrow limit, economically rational actors will restore system solvency.

 Protecting Your Position